Hub-OS/documentation-website/docs/02-server/breaking-changes.md

 # Breaking Changes

+## 0.98.0

+- Added "Animation Loop" for actor property animations, the "Animation" property no longer loops
+- Default server port changed to 7370 with the aim of allowing AT&T players to join more servers (8765 appears to be blocked)

 ## 0.92.0

 - Adjusted time freeze tracking for actions, entities can now execute actions during time freeze as long as they aren't frozen.
 Time freeze intros are no longer skipped when chaining actions.